NHLBI/LLM_Chat_Interface/README.md

 ## Overview

-Web Chat 1 is a chat front-end interface designed to provide staff with a secured, chat-like experience for their day-to-day work, through calls to Microsoft Azure's OpenAI API.
-This application mimics public tooling like ChatGPT and Google Bard, leveraging the Azure OpenAI API for basic chat functionalities and file uploads.
+NHLBI Chat is a chat front-end interface designed to provide staff with a secured, chat-like experience for their day-to-day work, through calls to Microsoft Azure's OpenAI API.
+This application mimics public tooling like ChatGPT and Anthropic's `Claude`, leveraging the Azure OpenAI API for basic chat functionalities and file uploads.

 ## Features